ascholerChemeketa/cs160Reader/_sources/ImpactsOfComputing/AnalyzingImpacts.rst

 =========================================

-In this class, you will be asked on several assignments to find one or more articles about some aspect of computing, and use them to describe it as well as its positive and negative impacts.
+In this class, you will be asked on several assignments to find one or more articles about some aspect of computing and use them to describe it as well as its positive and negative impacts.
 You will do this by answering a series of four questions.
 They are listed below as questions A–D.  Below each question is a series of prompts to consider.
 You do